stashed/stash/docs/concepts/crds/restic.md

 ## Updating Restic
 The sidecar container watches for changes in the Restic fileGroups, backend and schedule.
 These changes are automatically applied on the next run of `restic` commands.
 If the selector of a Restic CRD is changed, Stash operator will update workload accordingly by adding/removing sidecars as required.

-## Disable Backup
+## Disable Restic
-To stop taking backup, you can do 2 things:
+To stop Restic from taking backup, you can do following things:

+* Set `spec.paused: true` in Restic `yaml` and then update the Restic object.
+This means:

+  - Paused Restic CRDs will not applied to newly created wrokloads.
+  - Stash sidecar containers will not be removed from existing workloads but the sidecar will stop taking backup.

-- Delete the Restic CRD.
+* Delete the Restic CRD.
 Stash operator will remove the sidecar container from all matching workloads.

-- Change the labels of a workload.
+* Change the labels of a workload.
 Stash operator will remove sidecar container from that workload.
-This way you can selectively stop backup of a Deployment, ReplicaSet, etc.
+This way you can selectively stop backup of a Deployment, ReplicaSet etc.

+For more details about how to disable and resume Restic see [here](/docs/guides/backup.md#disable-backup).

 ## Next Steps